adwanis/AIML339-anomaly-detection/README.md

 # AIML339-anomaly-detection

-This is where i got the CIC-IDS-2017 dataset - https://www.kaggle.com/datasets/chethuhn/network-intrusion-dataset
+This is where I got the CIC-IDS-2017 dataset - https://www.kaggle.com/datasets/chethuhn/network-intrusion-dataset